Own-Data-Privateer/hoardy-web/tool/README.md

   - `PATH`
   : inputs, can be a mix of files and directories (which will be traversed recursively)

-- `MIME` type sniffing; this controls the use of the [`mimesniff` algorithm](https://mimesniff.spec.whatwg.org/); for this sub-command this simply populates the `potentially` lists in the output in various ways:
+- `MIME` type sniffing; this controls the use of the [`mimesniff` algorithm](https://mimesniff.spec.whatwg.org/); for this subcommand this simply populates the `potentially` lists in the output in various ways:
   - `--sniff-default`
   : run `mimesniff` when the spec says it should be run; i.e. trust `Content-Type` `HTTP` headers most of the time; default
   - `--sniff-force`